 - Too much exercise or physical activity and to quickly

 - Physical activity or sports without proper warm-up techniques.

 Hip strains can be acute and chronic.

 Acute hip strains are often due to an injury or trauma on the affected hip, characterized by acute pain.
-Chronic pain lasts longer and comes over the time, usually caused from an acute hip injury or strain which was not treated as needed, once the trauma occurred.
+Chronic pain lasts longer and comes over time, usually caused by an acute hip injury or strain which was not treated as needed, once the trauma occurred.

 Causes of Hip Strain

 Ligaments are responsible for keeping the joint in check by guiding the bones to move in a particular angle.
 Any attempt to overstretch the joint may cause damage to the ligaments and lead to a hip strain.
 Injury, too, such as a fall on the hip, may also cause a hip strain since it forces the joint to move in a weird direction, injuring the ligaments.